dipbazz/pretty_commit/README.md

 - Clone this repo.
 - Navigate to the preety_commit folder
-- install gem package with `bundle install`
+- install the gem package with `bundle install`
 - In your terminal run

-    `./bin/prettycommit /path/to/your/git/project/`
+    `./bin/main.rb /path/to/your/git/project/`

     or

-    `./bin/prettycommit`
+    `./bin/main.rb`

     it will accept `.` as a current path.
-And to get a help
+And to get help

-    `./bin/prettycommit -h`
+    `./bin/main.rb -h`

 **To test the code with rspec.**
   - install rspec using `gem install rspec`
-  - run `rspec` or `rspec --format doc` on your terminal to test the code .
+  - run `rspec` or `rspec --format doc` on your terminal to test the code.

 ## Authors